alprnaydn/DevOps-Techs/fluentd-timescaledb-stack/fluentd_timescaledb_stack.md

 -- Grant permissions
 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO fluentd_user;
 GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO fluentd_user;
+GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA _timescaledb_functions TO fluentd_user;
+GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA _timescaledb_internal TO fluentd_user;

 ```